import-tiago/It-s-Time-Do/README.md

 # It's Time, Do!

-It's Time, Do! is a tiny device to control over the internet the on/off and/or programming to automatically run other devices and electronic equipments.
+It's Time, Do! is a tiny device to control over the internet the on/off or programming to automatically run other devices and electronic equipments.

 The inspiration for creating this project comes from the need to schedule my washing machine to auto-start when I'm out and about to save time and just put the clothes to dry when I get home.